Jon Moxley

 Upon leaving WWE after his contract expired in April 2019, Good reverted to his Jon Moxley character and made his surprise debut the following month at Double or Nothing, AEW's inaugural event.
-He started wrestling for NJPW in June 2019 and won the IWGP United States Heavyweight Championship in his first NJPW match, becoming the only person to have held the United States Championships in both WWE and NJPW.
-He would briefly vacate the championship but quickly won it back a second time, subsequently setting a record for the longest reign in the championship's history.
-He also won the AEW World Championship in February of that year, making him the first person to hold championships in AEW and NJPW simultaneously.
-He won the AEW World Championship twice more in 2022, setting records for the most world championship wins and longest cumulative reigns in AEW history.
-He would also win the AEW International Championship in September 2023, making him the company's first wrestler to hold both the world championship and a secondary championship.
-Afterwards, Good would win the IWGP World Heavyweight Championship at Windy City Riot, becoming the first and thus far only wrestler to hold world titles in WWE, AEW, and NJPW.
+He started wrestling for NJPW in June 2019 and won the IWGP United States Heavyweight Championship in his first NJPW match.
+After briefly vacating the championship he quickly won it back a second time, subsequently setting a record for the longest reign in the championship's history.
+He also won the AEW World Championship three times in 2022, setting records for the most world championship wins and longest cumulative reigns in AEW history.
+He also won the AEW International Championship in September 2023 Afterwards, Good won the IWGP Heavyweight Championship at Windy City Riot, as well as the 2025 Continental Classic, which led him to winning the AEW Continental Championship.
 He has headlined 18 AEW pay-per-view events, the most in the company's history.
-In total, Good has held 15 total championships (including six world championships) between WWE, AEW, and NJPW.
+In total, Good has held 17 total championships (including six world championships) between WWE, AEW, and NJPW.
 At WrestleDream in October 2024, he won the AEW World Championship for a record-setting fourth time.

 Good has sporadically ventured into acting, most notably starring in the films 12 Rounds 3: Lockdown (2015) and Cagefighter: Worlds Collide (2020).